 - Offer incentives for customers to visit during quiet periods

 - Consider adding a mobile ordering option, like Hey You or Skip

 That’s all for now, leave a comment on our Facebook page or send an email if you have any questions.
-If you’re planning to open a cafe, take a look at our step-by-step guide and download the checklist.
+If you’re planning to open a cafe, take a look at our step-by-step guide.
+If you’re thinking of buying a cafe, take a look at our checklist of things you should know.
 Or checkout our wholesale page for more on how we can help local cafe businesses.